theicfire/makefiletutorial/index.md

 title: Makefile Tutorial by Example
 ---

 I read through the [GNU Make](https://www.cl.cam.ac.uk/teaching/0910/UnixTools/make.pdf) book, and put together a set of examples to help quickly explain the concepts in the book.
-To run these, you'll need a terminal and "make" installed.
-For each example, put the contents in a file called `Makefile`, and in that directory run the command `make`.

 <!--
 # Vocab